How to measure SharePoint storage without losing your marbles

-SharePoint is quite often characterized as an easy-to-use solution and let’s face it – it isn’t.
+SharePoint is quite often characterized as an easy-to-use solution, and let’s face it – it isn’t.
 As much as SharePoint might be helpful to you as a centralized document repository, the more you use it, the more you become aware of the fact that it doesn’t always do exactly what you need it to do.
 And dealing with SharePoint storage metrics comes with its own set of difficulties.

 The difficulties of measuring SharePoint storage

-What that means for your company is that you need to have a very skillful SharePoint administrator who can tackle the issues.
-If you’re SharePoint and PowerShell savvy, there isn’t a thing that you can’t achieve and implement but the thing is, you need to custom build all of those great additions are custom developed.
+What that means for your company is that you need a very skillful SharePoint administrator who can tackle the issues.
+If you’re SharePoint and PowerShell savvy, there isn’t a thing that you can’t achieve and implement, but the thing is, you need to custom build all of those great additions.

-When a company uses SharePoint on a daily basis, you as a SharePoint admin, will certainly realize that there are a large number of site collections that need administering.
+When a company uses SharePoint daily, you, as a SharePoint admin, will undoubtedly realize that a large number of site collections need administering.
 That, of course, calls for some kind of storage reporting for you to figure out which documents and items are using the most storage space.
 That’s where the matter can spiral out of control.

 So before you start pulling your hair out from despair, try this:

-Get an insights into SharePoint storage metrics with SPDocKit
+Get insights into SharePoint storage metrics with SPDocKit

 Out-of-the-box SharePoint storage usage reports can be tricky to dig out.
-The platform provides these metrics and data but they are so well hidden, why bother digging them up or using PowerShell sorcery when you can get them in 3 clicks with SPDocKit?
+You can get these metrics and data straight from the platform – but they’re hard to get.
+Why bother digging them up or using PowerShell sorcery when you can get them in 3 clicks with SPDocKit?

 To report on SharePoint storage metrics with SPDocKit, start SPDocKit and navigate to Content & Usage Reports > Content Usage > Storage Metrics.

-This comes in handy when you need to find documents and items that are using the most space and remove them if you are nearing the storage quota.
-But before you start spree of deleting all unnecessary items, use SPDocKit to find out which users are hoarding files.
-Having accurate SharePoint storage metrics can give you insights on whether or not you have to buy more storage.
+This comes in handy when you need to find documents and items that use the most space and remove them if you are nearing the storage quota.
+But before you start a spree of deleting all unnecessary items, use SPDocKit to find out which users are hoarding files.
+Accurate SharePoint storage metrics can give you insights into whether or not you have to buy more storage.

 Smash SharePoint barriers, download SPDocKit!